ArcadeHustle/RingEdge_NoKey_softmod/README.md

 A patched version of TrueCrypt can be used to mount images on OSX Catalina 10.15 as described here: http://www.nerdenmeister.org/2013/08/16/build-truecrypt-on-os-x-64-bit-with-hardware-acceleration/ https://gist.github.com/neurodroid/7059368

-A pre-patched version is located here, but you will need to modify the Makefile to make it work on Catalina https://github.com/neurodroid/TrueCrypt
+A pre-patched version is located here, but you will need to modify the Makefile to make it work on Catalina.
+We've actually gone through the exercise and included it in our own git repo. https://github.com/neurodroid/TrueCrypt

-If you make use of Paragon NTFS modules for Mac you can also write content to the mounted images. \
+If you make use of Paragon NTFS modules for Mac you can also write content to the mounted images. https://www.paragon-software.com/us/home/ntfs-mac/
-https://www.paragon-software.com/us/home/ntfs-mac/

-You will first need to install wxwidgets via brew!

-Alternately you can also mount TC drives on OSX using CipherShed, but you'll need to use the patches from TrueCrypt to make them work on modern OSX https://webcache.googleusercontent.com/search?q=cache:rCoVjQzFDMoJ:https://wiki.ciphershed.org/BuildOnOSX+&cd=1&hl=en&ct=clnk&gl=us
-Patched versions of the CipherShed and TrueCrypt repos are included in this git repo, ready to compile on OSX Cataline 10.15.
+Alternately you can also mount TC drives on OSX using CipherShed, but you'll need to use the patches from TrueCrypt to make them work on modern OSX.
+Patched versions of the CipherShed and TrueCrypt repos are included in our repo, ready to compile on OSX Cataline 10.15. https://webcache.googleusercontent.com/search?q=cache:rCoVjQzFDMoJ:https://wiki.ciphershed.org/BuildOnOSX+&cd=1&hl=en&ct=clnk&gl=us

-This will help you determine which disk encryption programs are compatable with LRW if you wish to try mounting TC images that *hard* way, opposed to just using TrueCrypt https://wiki2.org/en/Comparison_of_disk_encryption_software
+This will help you determine which disk encryption programs are compatable with LRW if you wish to try mounting TC images that *hard* way, opposed to just using one of the methods outlined above.
+Using TrueCrypt on Windows is left as an exercise for the reader, especially considering how heavily documented it it. https://wiki2.org/en/Comparison_of_disk_encryption_software

 ```